MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2026-05-24-personaldb.md

 }
 ```

-This makes the management and search of this outside of specialised tooling,
+This makes the management and search of this outside of specialized tooling,
-whereas Parquet would just be a pile of binary blobs that I can't do anythign
+whereas Parquet would just be a pile of binary blobs that I can't do anything
 with outside of the tooling.

 ## A Note On Maintenance